smashingboxes/landing-page-builder/readme.md

 You will need the contentful keys to build the site locally.
 Those can be found on passpack.

-To deploy from your local machine you will need the access key also found in passpack, however the app will automatically deploy from Netlify if the github repo is updates or content is changed in Contentful.
+To deploy from your local machine you will need the Netlify access key also found in passpack, however the app will automatically deploy from Netlify if the github repo is updated or content is changed in Contentful.

 Deployment
 ----------